eclipse-vertx/vert.x/new/core_manual_js.md

 Again, the client side WebSocket implements `ReadStream` and `WriteStream`, so you can read and write to it in the same way as any other stream object.

-WebSocket also implements the convenience method `writeTextFrame` for writing text frames, and `writeBinaryFrame` for writing binary frames.

 ## WebSockets in the browser

 To use WebSockets from a compliant browser, you use the standard WebSocket API.
 Here's some example client side JavaScript which uses a WebSocket.